This job is sometimes referred to by alternative titles

 Self-employed electricians also run their own businesses.

 - electrical theory, laws, codes, and standards of practice

 - how to install electrical wiring and fixtures

 - basic maths and physics

 - usually work regular business hours, but may work weekends and be on call

-- work in a variety of places including building sites, existing buildings, power stations and substations
+- work at building sites, existing buildings, power stations and substations

-- sometimes work at height or in small enclosed areas, and in conditions which may be noisy, dirty, dusty, and/or hazardous
+- sometimes work at heights or in small enclosed areas, and in conditions that may be noisy, dirty, dusty, and hazardous